February 26, 2024

 Artists in different places often hold contrasting views on the meanings of Shakespeare’s plays and on Shakespeare’s stature in modern culture.
 What they do have in common is their effort to plant new ideas along well-trodden paths and to blaze new trails through long-abandoned territories.
 To quote novelist Minae Mizumura, if we walk “through the doors” of other cultural spaces more often, we may, one day, reach “unpathed waters and undreamed shores.”

-This event is sponsored by the Future of the Humanities Project, the Georgetown Humanities Initiative, and Blackfriars Hall, Oxford.
+This event was sponsored by the Future of the Humanities Project, the Georgetown Humanities Initiative, and Blackfriars Hall, Oxford.
 It is part of the year-long series, Cultural Encounters: Books that Have Made a Difference.

 Photo courtesy of Flickr user Images George Rex